awslabs/aws-devops-essential/1_Lab1.md

 This **concludes Lab 1**.
 In this lab, we successfully created repository with version control using AWS CodeCommit and built our code on the cloud using AWS CodeBuild service.
 You can now move to the next Lab,

 [Lab 2 - Automate deployment for testing](2_Lab2.md)

-**_✅ Do It Yourself (DIY):_** Using the CodeCommit Console try to do the following tasks. - Create an additional branch within your repository.

-* Make changes to the new branch and compare the changes between branches.
-* Enable triggers on your repository for specific events.

-***